werf/werf/docs/_includes/reference/cli/werf_kubectl_get.md

             -o=go-template-file.
 The template format is golang templates
             [http://golang.org/pkg/text/template/#pkg-overview].
   -w, --watch=false
             After listing/getting the requested object, watch for changes.
+Uninitialized objects
+            are excluded if no object name is provided.
       --watch-only=false
             Watch for changes to the requested object(s), without listing/getting first.
 ```